loevlie/nb_search/README.md

 # nb_search.py [![Travis CI w/ Logo](https://img.shields.io/travis/loevlie/nb_search/master.svg?logo=travis)](https://travis-ci.com/loevlie/nb_search) [![Issues](https://img.shields.io/github/issues-raw/loevlie/nb_search.svg?maxAge=25000)](https://github.com/loevlie/nb_search/issues) [![GitHub pull requests](https://img.shields.io/github/issues-pr/loevlie/nb_search.svg?style=flat)]() [![PR's Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat)](http://makeapullrequest.com) [![GitHub contributors](https://img.shields.io/github/contributors/loevlie/nb_search.svg?style=flat)]() [![PyPi Version](https://img.shields.io/pypi/v/nb-search.svg)](https://pypi.org/project/nb-search/)[![GitHub last commit](https://img.shields.io/github/last-commit/loevlie/nb_search.svg?style=flat)]()[![GitHub commit activity the past week, 4 weeks](https://img.shields.io/github/commit-activity/y/loevlie/nb_search.svg?style=flat)]()

+Have you ever needed to find a old Jupyter Notebook file but forgot where you put it :grimacing: ?
+Do you remember the packages you used :thinking: or maybe some of the terms you may have put in the markdown?
+If so then this package will be a useful tool for you!
+After learning the uses of this package you can even save valuable notebooks for later use by adding TODO tags.
+This is all explained in detail below.

+### High Level Description

 This is a package that can be used to search through jupyter notebooks at or below a specified directory.
 There are many different ways to use the package to refine the search or visualize the notebooks.
 I will go through most of them below.

 ## Installing __nb_search__